yonromai/NeMo-Guardrails/docs/colang_2/language_reference/defining-flows.rst

 Flow events
 ------------

-Similar to actions, flows themselves can generate different events which have priority over other events (see :ref:`Internal Events<internal-events-defining-flows>`):
+Similar to actions, flows themselves can generate different events that relate to a flow's status or lifetime.
+These flow events have priority over other events (see :ref:`Internal Events<internal-events-defining-flows>`):

 .. code-block:: colang